RFD 88

 This actually provides another reason to prefer this mechanism: the SP could detect an SPD slave entering this condition and take corrective action; a mux or direct connection to the SPD slave would presumably lock up the bus and hang the boot process.
 If this were to occur, there would likely be little or no observability, as the x86 cores are not executing at this point in the boot process and SPD reading is performed by firmware.

-In this implementation, the host would be free to read (and write, if we believe this is needed — but only if allowed by the SP; see Security Considerations) the SPD EEPROM contents exactly as if it were permanently attached to them, while the SP would have permanent access to the temperature sensors and would even have DIMM inventory if we decided at some later time to add FRU inventory to the SP feature set (see next section).
+In this implementation, the host would be free to read (and write, if we believe this is needed — but only if allowed by the SP; see [s-security]) the SPD EEPROM contents exactly as if it were permanently attached to them, while the SP would have permanent access to the temperature sensors and would even have DIMM inventory if we decided at some later time to add FRU inventory to the SP feature set (see next section).
 The drawbacks are consumption of an additional I2C slave on the SP and an additional SP software requirement for the proxy (though all of these options require some kind of software work somewhere).
 The STM32H7 offers up to 4 I2C interfaces, which can be configured as slaves with multiple addresses based on a simple bitmask mechanism; see [stm32h7x3-um] §50.4.8.
 It seems likely that this peripheral is suitable for this purpose.

 DDR4 Vref(CA) Margining